DevAfi/Fitness-Related-Calculators/README.md

   <li>Height</li>
   <li>Activity level</li>
 </ul>
-Then it uses the [Mifflin-St Jeor equation](https://reference.medscape.com/calculator/846/mifflin-st-jeor-equation) for maximum accuracy
+Then it uses the [Mifflin-St Jeor equation](https://reference.medscape.com/calculator/846/mifflin-st-jeor-equation) to calculate their updated caloric maintainance for maximum accuracy.

+### Macronutrient calculator

+This calculator first acts like a calorie calculator which takes the user's age, gender, height, weight and activity levels to calculate calories, then upon the caloric maintainance being calculated, allows the user to both their goal as well as the rate of said goal.
+After this the user is presented with their **Calories, Protein, Carbohydrate and Fat** goals, respective to their goals.
+The macronutrients are split into a 50/31/19 ratio of Carbs, Protein and fats, respectively